 - Self-care is necessary – I talk about self-care a lot because that’s how important it is.
 Take time to yourself to reconnect; try your hardest not to lose sight of your goals or motivation, and I say try your hardest because I know first hand that when you hit rock bottom it all goes out the window and sometimes it takes months to rebuild.
 But we can’t function correctly without our mind being 100%.
 Self-care is simple and ties back into doing what makes you happy.
 This is also where I like to incorporate meditation, calming techniques, self-reflecting, and indulging in hobbies, etc.

 - Plan efficiently – I’m a person that likes to do things when I feel ready but sometimes my version of ready may not be the version I need to act on.
-To minimize your struggles and downfalls make sure you have a plan A,B,C,D, and so on.
+To minimize your struggles and downfalls make sure you have several plans.
 Just because something looks good at first glance doesn’t mean that’s how it will pan out.

 - Be mindful of who you allow into your space – I’m not a love or relationship guru but I do have enough experience to know we must be mindful of who/what we allow into our minds, heart, and space.
 Not everyone has good motives and everyone does not have the same heart as you.
 It’s really important that we take extra time to get to know who we befriend, converse with, and who we choose to be intimate and have relations with.
 Before you even decide to take those steps in any relationship, ask questions, and I mean the really important ones.
 Bypass the what do you like to do and get to the point, “hey are you dealing with anyone else?”
 “What do you hope to get out this relationship, what are you looking for?” “when’s the last time you’ve been tested?” and so on and so forth, just be super mindful that some people won’t necessarily tell the truth but that’s up to you to gauge and make a decision on.
 Protect yourself, protect your mind, and protect your peace.
 Make people work extra hard to earn a place in your space.